 Pros of Living On Campus

-For example, there is generally a RA (Resident Advisor/Assistant) that can answer any questions and help resolve conflicts with roommates.
+For example, there is generally an RA (Resident Advisor/Assistant) that can answer any questions and help resolve conflicts with roommates.
 Plus RA’s may run programming for the floor, or dorm, to encourage community and help students meet each other.

-Typically students living in on campus housing can also purchase a meal plan, which means they don’t need to find time to grocery shop or cook meals when they should be cramming for finals.
+Typically, students living in on-campus housing can also purchase a meal plan, which means they don’t need to find time to grocery shop or cook meals when they should be cramming for finals.

 Cons of Living On Campus

 While very convenient and exciting in many ways, on campus housing has its downsides.
-One of the most notorious cons of living on campus is that some schools may not allow first year students to choose their roommate.

 Pros of Living Off Campus